MariaCuenca-Cambronero/B-EMF-on-pond-ecosystems/README.md

 * DB_Preparation.R: This script includes all procedures related to database transformation.
 In particular, it contains the code for calculating ecosystem multifunctionality and multidiversity metrics.
 * DB_Analysis.R: This script contains all analyses and code required to generate the figures for both the main text and the Supplementary Material.
 All results have also been exported to the corresponding Results Excel file.
 * PackagesFunctions.R: This script lists all R packages and custom functions used throughout the analyses.
+* ExtraAnalysisReviewer.R: Contains the analysis performed to assess the comments from reviewers in R1, R2 and R3.
+* PreparationAnalysis_DKSP.R and Analysis_DKSP.R: are the respective code files for the extra analysis of the Denmark/Spain database.